This privacy notice tells you what to expect when the Wales Audit Office collects personal information and explains how we protect your privacy.

 You have a right to access the personal data that we hold about you by making a ‘subject access request’.
-You will need to submit a written request, known as a Subject Access Request, to the Information Officer, enclosing proof of your identify (such as staff ID card, or copy of driving licence or passport) and a clear description of the information you wish to see.
+You will need to make such a request in writing to the Information Officer, enclosing proof of your identify (such as staff ID card, or copy of driving licence or passport) and a clear description of the information you wish to see.

 Please send requests by email to: firstname.lastname@example.org or write to us:

 Wales Audit Office

 24 Cathedral Road